wanot-ai/elyn-spec/ccv3l.md

-# Character Card V3 Specification
+# Character Card V3 for Lynn Specification

-This document describes the Character Card V3 specification (shorted as CCv3).
+This document describes the Character Card V3 specification for Lynn (shorted as CCv3L).

 # Keywords